Sparkxt-0318/MSHI/README.md

-# MSHI-Geo: Continental-Scale Soil Microbial Respiration for Asia
+# MSHI-Atlas: Continental-Scale Soil Microbial Respiration for Asia

 Geospatial twin of the published electrochemical MSHI biosensor.
 Predicts soil respiration at 1 km resolution across Asia from environmental